JimLynchCodes/veggie-bounce/README.md

 **Garry Furnari** - Garry is a recruiter at InfoTech Solutions.
 He really motivated me to build this game so that I could show it off to potential employers.
 Not only did he push me to get it finished and put the time in, but knowing that he was sending it out to clients really made me want to make high quality source files.
 The code is nicely commented now, properly indented, and should hopefully make the programming masters proud.
 Thanks Garry.

+And to everyone else who has supported me directly or indirectly with this project, thanks.